-Maximum discharge along the river is currently at the Fisher River Near Libby Mt reporting a streamflow rate of 1,180 cfs.
-This is also the highest stage along the Fisher River, with a gauge stage of 5.07 ft at this location.
+Maximum discharge along the river is currently at the Fisher River Near Copeland reporting a streamflow rate of 177 cfs.
+However, the streamgauge with the highest stage along the river is the Fisher River Near Libby Mt with a gauge stage of 3.15 ft.
 This river is monitored from 2 different streamgauging stations along the Fisher River, the highest being situated at an altitude of 2,142 ft, the Fisher River Near Libby Mt.

 Fisher River (Ochekwi-Sipi) is a Cree First Nations reserve located approximately 193 km north of Manitoba's capital city, Winnipeg.
 The Fisher River Cree Nation is composed of two reserves; Fisher River 44 and Fisher River 44A.
 The reserve population is 1945, the off reserve population is 1934 for a total of 3879 band members as of June 2017.
 Fisher River is 15,614 acres (6,319 hectares).